Montanelia: Taxonomy

-Montanelia was circumscribed in 2012 by Pradeep K. Divakar, Ana Crespo, Mats Wedin, and Theodore L. Esslinger in 2012 to accommodate a group of five species previously assigned to the genus Melanelia.
+Montanelia was circumscribed in 2012 by Pradeep K. Divakar, Ana Crespo, Mats Wedin, and Ted Esslinger in 2012 to accommodate a group of five species previously assigned to the genus Melanelia.
 The genus name combines "montane", referring to its montane distribution, with -elia alluding to the genus Melanelia.

 Molecular phylogenetics work that sampled all recognised species showed that Montanelia predisjuncta nests firmly inside the M. disjuncta clade.
 Because no genetic discontinuity was detected between them, the authors concluded that M. predisjuncta is best treated as a synonym of M. disjuncta.

 A rate-calibrated species tree based on six nuclear and mitochondrial loci dates the origin of the genus to about 23 million years ago (early Miocene).
 Most diversification occurred through the Miocene and Pliocene, with a more recent burst of speciation during the Pleistocene that is especially evident in the M. tominii complex.

-A follow-up revision in 2016 formally recognised three of those cryptic lineages—Montanelia occultipanniformis sp. nov., M. secwepemc sp. nov. and M. saximontana (raised from variety to species rank)—and treated M. predisjuncta as a synonym of M. disjuncta, basing the decision on six-locus coalescent species-delimitation analyses and diagnostic ITS barcodes.
+A follow-up revision in 2016 formally recognised three of those cryptic lineages—Montanelia occultipanniformis sp. nov., M. secwepemc sp. nov. and M. saximontana (raised from variety to species rank)—and treated M. predisjuncta as a possible synonym of M. disjuncta, basing the decision on six-locus coalescent species-delimitation analyses and diagnostic ITS barcodes.